 We utilize our social media accounts to highlight wellness observances and promote our health fair events to vendors.
 But how can you make the most of them?
 Here are some ways that you can achieve Wellness in your Workplace.

 We provide perhaps the most comprehensive list of Wellness Observances and resources available on the internet.
 Each year it is updated with new links and information to benefit you most.
-It’s a totally FREE download in PDF form that you can then take to utilize in your own workplace health education.

 Many of the resources listed have posters and infographics available.
 These are excellent tools for your workplace education that you can post on bulletin boards and in break rooms.
 Think of common areas where employees will frequently see the information and be able to apply it to their personal health.